rohitbnrj2/Embodied-Agent/README.md

 python cambrian/main.py --eval example=detection_optimal env.renderer.render_modes='[human]' env.frame_skip=5
 ```

 This command should open a window showing an agent moving towards a target.
-It uses an "optimal" policy which just tries to minimize the distance to the target always.
+It uses an "optimal" policy which just tries to minimize the distance to the target.

 Currently, the available examples are: